Natural Medicine for All Ages

 However, the ability to prescribe drugs and the willingness to do so are entirely different things.
 Some naturopathic physicians are absolutely opposed to prescription drugs, and some recognize that prescription medications may be necessary or otherwise appropriate under the circumstances.
 There are a number of such differences among naturopathic physicians, just as there are among M.D.s.
 Some practice as primary care physicians, some as specialists in particular therapies, and some as both.
 Some do traditional laboratory tests, and some do not.
 Some have unwavering nutritional recommendations or prescribe the same regimen of supplements to all their patients.

 I opened my practice, in upper Queen Anne, in 2003, upon the principle that I am, at my best, a partner in each patient’s taking the responsibility for their own health.
 The most important of my duties is to make sure that you are, in every way, as informed as possible about your health, treatment options, and the advantages and disadvantages of each, whether natural or pharmaceutical.
 I can’t imagine that it would be helpful for each patient to observe the same diet or to take the same supplements or nutraceuticals.
 As a partner, I respect your decisions and respect that you know and understand your body more than I can.
 I have found it necessary or appropriate, in some cases, to prescribe prescription pharmaceuticals.
 I do physical exams and standard lab tests in my office, and am happy to treat you and/or your family as your primary care physician or to work with you and your primary care physician, naturopathic or not, as a specialist.

 Finally, I recognize that choosing to take responsibility for your own health involves juggling more commitments into your schedule.
 With this in mind, I regularly see patients in the early evenings and on Saturdays.

-*** Note: I will no longer be contacted with Aetna, Cigna, or PacificSource as of 6/1/2014 ***
+*** Note: I am no longer contracted with United Healthcare as of 1/1/2016 ***